Mapping spaces between operads in relation to bimodules: Main statements

-Additionally, we will assume that $\cS$ satisfies Lurie's \textbf{invertibility hypothesis} [\cite{Luriehtt}, Definition A.3.2.12].
-Roughly speaking, this hypothesis requires that, for any category $\C\in\Cat(\cS)$ containing a morphism $f$, localizing $\C$ at $f$ does not change the homotopy type of $\C$ as long as $f$ is an isomorphism in $\Ho(\C)$.
+\begin{remark} Roughly speaking, the invertibility hypothesis requires that, for any category $\C\in\Cat(\cS)$ containing a morphism $f$, localizing $\C$ at $f$ does not change the homotopy type of $\C$ as long as $f$ represents an isomorphism in $\Ho(\C)$.
+This is quite common in practice, as discussed in \cite[$\S$3]{Hoang}.
+In particular, all the base categories of Example \ref{ex:basis} satisfy the invertibility hypothesis, and furthermore, are abundant in the sense above. \end{remark}